graphql/graphql.github.io/src/content/faq/Specification.md

 There are more ways to get involved with GraphQL beyond the specification though.
 Updating the content on [this website and the documentation](https://github.com/graphql/graphql.github.io), for example.
 Or contributing to [graphql-js](https://github.com/graphql/graphql-js), [express-graphql](https://github.com/graphql/express-graphql), [GraphiQL](https://github.com/graphql/graphiql), or [one of the many other projects](https://github.com/graphql/) maintained by the [GraphQL Foundation](#what-is-the-graphql-foundation).

+### What is GraphQL Specification membership?

+The [GraphQL Specification](https://specification.graphql.org) and the associated reference implementations are a Joint Development Foundation project (also part of the Linux Foundation family).
+Individual or corporate contributors sign a document at no cost that they agree their contributions are under the open source licenses of the project.
+Because this is not GraphQL Foundation membership, specification members do not decide how to spend the budget.

+To sign the [GraphQL Specification membership document](https://github.com/graphql/graphql-wg/tree/HEAD/membership), open a PR against any [GraphQL repo on GitHub](https://github.com/graphql).

+If your organization uses and benefits from GraphQL, please consider becoming a member of both by opening a PR on behalf of your company and [joining the GraphQL Foundation](https://join.graphql.org).

 ### Where is the documentation for subscriptions?

 It's not on this website yet, but we're working on it.
 If you'd like to help write guides on subscriptions, please [let us know](https://github.com/graphql/graphql.github.io/issues/993).